Working with Free Microsoft Stock Images

 • However, you can’t copy and paste this creative content into 3rd party applications for use in other contexts (such as on websites or merchandise).

-Still, the availability of these royalty-free stock images is a huge enhancement for your Microsoft Office documents, presentations, workbooks, and email.
+Still, the availability of these royalty-free stock images is a huge enhancement for your documents, presentations, workbooks, and email.
 And the great news is that Microsoft will continue to update these stock image choices, so expect to have an expanded library in the future.

 How will you use Microsoft Stock Images in your next Office project?